RobertsLab/resources/docs/Purchasing-and-Reimbursement.md

 ## [Biochem Stores](https://depts.washington.edu/biowww/pages/biochem-stores.shtml) Purchasing
 ![This is what the store front looks like](https://raw.githubusercontent.com/shellytrigg/shellytrigg.github.io/master/images/UWBiochemStore.jpg)

 1. [Search the store catalog](http://128.95.12.98:88/stores/dataSearch.asp) or just head down to Room J-014 in the Health Sciences Building basement and ask for your product.
+If you are off-campus, you must use a VPN such as [Husky OnNet](https://itconnect.uw.edu/connect/uw-networks/about-husky-onnet/use-husky-onnet/) to connect to the UW network.

 2. Order your product.
 They will need to know your lab, your name, and the budget number.
 They will give you a sales receipt for your purchase, but you don't need to submit this anywhere.